-Preserve wood in different stages of decay in the seasoning process
+Preserve wood in different decay stages during clear-cutting

 Habitat Function Type of work